 "The note about sending us comics has all the troops in D Co. astir, we are a big comic loving group here," and

-are looking forward to the escape they'll give us.
+are looking forward to the escape they'll give us."
 Matt

-This note is for Books for Troops and the amazing care package they put together for this soldier....I just received a care package full of comic books and graphic novels....You have hit the biggest home run in care packages.
+"This note is for Books for Troops and the amazing care package they put together for this soldier...I just received a care package full of comic books and graphic novels...You have hit the biggest home run in care packages.
 You packed that box as if you have known me for years.
-My most heartfelt gratitude to you for making home seem not quite so far away. ...Your efforts have made all the difference in the world to me. "
+My most heartfelt gratitude to you for making home seem not quite so far away. ...Your efforts have made all the difference in the world to me. " A medic in Afghanistan

 Your donation of $12.50 will keep the comics moving to those who truly need the Escape!!

-ALex Gerage making a difference from
+Alex Gerage making a difference from Illinois.

 Alex has done the hard part and gotten the comics for the troops and raised the money to get them to our office in Clifton Park.
 However, we still need the money to ship them to our troops that are deployed or in the VA hospitals.
-It costs $15 to ship 100 comics either overseas or within the country.
+It costs $12.50 to ship 100 comics either overseas or within the country.
 Please help us pay for these shipping costs by donating to Books for Troops, 152 Oak Brook Commons, Clifton Park, NY 12065

 Also maybe other states could model what Illinois did through Alex's efforts and pool some comic book stores together to send us comics.
 One VA doctor said, "He never saw smiles until the comics came in."
 Help to put a smile on someone who needs to smile so much.
 Send a donation or some comics that are in good taste.THANK YOU !!!
 THANK YOU!
 THANK YOU !!!
 Alex.
 You are tops among the troops and among Books for Troops.
 Comics may be dropped off locally at all drop-off points listed.
 Please place the comics in a brown bag to prevent from stealing.